 Fig 1.
 Growth Map - Growth Orienteering Framework

 Unsurprisingly, it can at times be difficult for organisations to see beyond the here and now of Core-Build.
-When this occurs, reconnecting to the external environment and expanding the thinking into new territories through intervention activities can open the aperture of possible futures for the organisation.
-For example, envisaging the future demise of the business (every business model eventually dies) spurs a future focussed discussion about terrains that would need to be explored to reach an ambitious goal.
+Expanding the thinking into new territories through intervention activities can open the aperture of possible futures for the organisation.
+To achieve this, we found the following approaches to be the most effective:

 Step 2: Chart the Course

-What might prevent an organisation from achieving their growth ambitions?
-Ask this to both executive teams and those at the forefront of delivery and you will likely receive a long list of obstacles that impede their ability to realise growth; a list which tends to look quite similar regardless of the industry or size of organisation.
+Ironically, the list of the main blockers tends to look quite similar regardless of the industry or size of organisation.
 As such, we have identified a common set of growth enablers that need to be in place if an organisation is to deliver growth.

 Fig 2.
 Growth Enablers